thegeektets/ilara-health-django/README.md

 ## Additional notes

 - Make sure you have the correct version of python and pip installed before running the above command.
-- Make sure the web server user can read the 'my.cnf' file or you can also specify the path to the 'my.cnf' file in the settings.py file.
-- In the `my.cnf` file you will need to specify the following fields:

-[client]
+- Update the settings.py database section with the correct:

 database = mydatabase
 user = mydatabaseuser
 password = mypassword